Menopause and Burning Sensation: What Causes It and How to Deal?

 Can hormone replacement therapy help control the burning sensation caused by menopause?

 Hormone replacement therapy balances the estrogen levels lost by the body.
 It helps alleviate menopausal symptoms like hot flashes, sleep problems, vaginal dryness, and even burning sensations.
-However, the effectiveness of hormone therapy depends on your overall health.
+However, the effectiveness of hormone therapy depends on your overall health and also the kind of therapy you choose.
 So, it is always essential to consult the doctor before opting for it.
+He will help you to make the best choice.

 When should you consult the doctor about a burning sensation in menopause?